Skip to main content

 • “Trainatic, developed and published by Ryan Forrester, is a refreshing take on the incremental genre, blending the satisfying mechanics of a clicker game with the charm and chaos of a train-building simulator.”

-• “The gameplay encourages experimentation, making each train configuration feel like a personalized, evolving strategy puzzle.”
+• “The gameplay revolves around building and upgrading your train as it constantly pushes forward through destructible terrain.
+The gameplay encourages experimentation, making each train configuration feel like a personalized, evolving strategy puzzle.”

 • grinding

-• “Proficiency for weapons is a good thing, but configuring the train is too much of a hassle to take advantage of that, especially if you're not grinding enough.”
+• “Proficiency for weapons is a good thing, but configuring the train is too much of a hassle to take advantage of that, especially if you are not grinding too much.”

-• “Perfect mix of active and idle gameplay with upgrades that feel satisfying to unlock and not overly grindy.”
+• “Perfect mix of active and idle gameplay with upgrades that feel good to unlock and are not too grindy.”

 • “Trainatic falls short on both sides with a progression that is poorly paced (both too grindy and drowning in useless resources) and a gameplay that starts too slow and ends in a boring idle game.”